gre/json2d/README.md

 Note in the example how the content is trying to take the biggest possible rectangle in the canvas viewport.
 For the sake of this example, we have drawn the biggest possible rectangle with a red stroke, but usually you just fill text and shapes in the middle to have a seamless rendering.

+## `render(data, **visitor)**`

+The render method allows a second parameter: a visitor function called after each rendering steps.

+It is called in **post order** for each draw *Directive*.

+That function is called with 2 parameters:
+- the `path`: an array of indexes of the tree path of the current draw.
+- the `draw` object.

+This function is used by `slide2d-editor` implementation.

 ## Used by...